Ran-n/m3di4/media/doc/tables.md

 This data could technically overlap with the one inside [Platform](#platform) or [ShareSite](#sharesite) since any of those can be websites, but this table is thought more as a information website related to [Media](#media) (like imdb or tmdb).

-It could be interesting to also link both [MediaGroup](#mediagroup) and [MediaIssue](#mediaissue) to this table aswell; but for now this is postponned since it can be deduced from the present arrangement.
+It could be interesting to also link both [Group](#group) and [Issue](#issue) to this table aswell; but for now this is postponned since it can be deduced from the present arrangement.

 ## Encoder
 Information related to a [File](#file) creation.